The South Carolina 3StepDivorce™ Help Center

 Does South Carolina 3StepDivorce™ work if I have children?

 It sure does.
-The South Carolina 3StepDivorce™ deals with all issues regarding children, including but not limited to, physical and legal custody, visitation and support, care, health insurance and tax deductions.
+The South Carolina 3StepDivorce™ allows you to address all issues regarding children, including but not limited to, physical and legal custody, visitation and support, care, health insurance and tax deductions.

 Do I need a lawyer to file for divorce in South Carolina?